 I have often heard the claim by some environmentalists that there has never been a documented attack on humans by wolves in North America.
 That claim is untrue as I will demonstrate.
 Wolf attacks on humans are rare as are attacks by mountain lions and bears, but they do occur.
-Somewhat more common are apparent “stalkings” by wolves, especially of children in rural areas (see here and the Catron County Wolf Hotline for incidents involving the Mexican Gray Wolf in New Mexico).
+Somewhat more common are apparent “stalkings” by wolves, especially of children in rural areas.
+Quite common, however, are incidents of predation by wolves on sheep and cattle.

 A sampling of documented wolf attacks on humans: